myTerminal/myTerminal.github.io/diary/_page_2025021200/README.md

 ## Conclusion

 I guess it wouldn't be an overstatement if I said that owning this DW290 gave me the same amount of happiness as I get by trying an old ThinkPad.
 Now let's see where this new fascination with Casio digital watches takes me.

-## Outro

-That's all I have for this video, and thanks for watching it to the end.
-May the maker watch over you.
-See you in the next video!
-And yes, "Free Palestine!".